M0JXD/axefx2-usb-installer/Readme.md

 For uninstalling simply run axefx2setup.sh adding the option "-u" (without the quotes).
 As a second optional parameter the path to the udev rules file can be added, but typically this is not necessary.

-The script has been written under openSUSE 11.4+ (Modified in 2024 on Ubuntu 24.04) but should work with other LINUX distributions as well.
+The script has been written under openSUSE 11.4+ but should work with other LINUX distributions as well.
 Depending on your system it might be necessary to adjust the path for udev rules files and reload the udev rules manually.

 No liability is taken for any damages that may be caused by using this script.